Sodiq Yusuff: Ultimate Fighting Championship

 Yusuff's second fight came on March 30, 2019 at Philadelphia, facing Sheymon Moraes, at UFC on ESPN 2.
 He won the fight via unanimous decision.

 Yusuff faced Gabriel Benítez on August 17, 2019 at UFC 241.
 He won the fight via knockout in round one.

 Yusuff faced Andre Fili on January 18, 2020 at UFC 246.
 He won the fight by unanimous decision.

 Yusuff was expected to face Edson Barboza on October 11, 2020 at UFC Fight Night 179.
 However, Yusuff pulled out of the fight on September 22 for undisclosed reasons.

 Yusuff faced Arnold Allen on April 10, 2021 at UFC on ABC 2.
 He lost the fight via unanimous decision.

 Yusuff faced Alex Caceres on March 12, 2022 at UFC Fight Night 203.
 Utilizing leg kicks throughout the bout, Yusuff won the bout via unanimous decision.

 Yusuff was scheduled to face Giga Chikadze on September 17, 2022 at UFC Fight Night 210.
 However, the week before the event, Chikadze withdrew for due to injury and the bout was cancelled.

-Sodiq Yusuff faced Don Shainis October 1, 2022, at UFC Fight Night 211.
+Yusuff faced Don Shainis on October 1, 2022, at UFC Fight Night 211.
 He submitted Shainis via guillotine choke 30 seconds into the bout.

+After a year-long layoff, Yusuff fought Edson Barboza on October 14, 2023, at UFC Fight Night 230.
+He lost the fight by unanimous decision.
+This fight earned his Fight of the Night award.

+Yusuff faced Diego Lopes on April 12.
+2024 at UFC 300.
+After being knocked down twice, Yusuff lost by technical knockout in the second minute of the first round.

+Yusuff faced Mairon Santos in a lightweight bout on May 17, 2025 at UFC Fight Night 256.
+He lost the fight by unanimous decision.